 In 1881 Vincent frequently visited his nephew Anton Mauve in The Hague where he learned the recent paintings of the Dutch famous Impressionist painter group in The Haque; The Hague School’.
 Artist of this group were Mauve, Jacob Maris, Willem Maris and Thijs Maris, Weissenbruch, Mesdag, Breitner en Israëls, all practicing a typical Dutch Impressionism of ‘grey and brown’ colors.
 Mauve learned him how to paint working people and labourers in the county.
 In 1885 van Gogh completed his first major work, ‘The Potato Eaters’ after a lot of detailed oil sketches of the faces.

-Vincent van Gogh; art links for more biography facts about life story and painting art of the Dutch painter artist (and his brother Theo), creating colorful landscapes portraits and still lifes
+Vincent van Gogh; art links for more biography facts about life & painting of the famous Dutch painter

-* Vincent van Gogh’s letters with many life story facts:
+* ; published by the Van Gogh museum, Amsterdam”>Vincent van Gogh’s letters with many life story facts:

 an excellent, fully annotated, richly illustrated website, (must be a hell of a job!) featuring all extant letters written by and to Vincent van Gogh which include many of his life story facts; most of the letters are letters written to his brother Theo.
 Access to the site is free of charge and produced by the Van Gogh museum, Amsterdam.